Superconformal algebras and holomorphic field theories: Deformations of theories

 There is a simple combinatorial observation of the allowable Feynman diagrams that can appear in the graph expansion of the holomorphic theory in the presence of the deformation.
-Without the deformation, it is a consequence of Proposition \ref{prop: twist cotangent} that the theory admits a quantization that is exact at one-loop.
+Without the deformation the theory admits a quantization that is exact at one-loop.
 Even in the presence of the deformation, at one-loop the only possible diagrams that can appear must have external edges labeled by the fields $\ul{A} = A + \ep A'$ or $\ul{\gamma} = \gamma + \ep \gamma'$.
 Moreover, since the propagators trade a $\ul{A}$ for a $\ul{B}$ and a $\ul{\gamma}$ for a $\ul{\beta}$, this means that the holomorphic gauge still provides an exact quantization at one-loop.

 The next thing we need to know is that the renormalization group flow acts trivially at one-loop in the presence of the deformation.
 Indeed, by a slight variant of~\cite[Lemma 3.12]{BWhol}, we have the following: \begin{lem} The limit